wayaeon/Bitcoin-Calculator/scripts/setup-scheduled-updates.md

 ## Data Integrity

-- The system only updates the latest row in the CSV
+- Each update stores a complete price record
-- Historical data remains unchanged
+- Historical data is preserved
 - Updates are atomic (all-or-nothing)
-- Backup your CSV file regularly
+- Backup your database regularly